PackeTsar/autoshell/README.md

 Bundled modules are included in the default installation of Autoshell and can be imported for use immediately after installation.
 The bundled module files can be found in the [modules folder](autoshell/modules) at path `autoshell/modules/`.
 You can use these bundled modules as a reference when writing your own module as they too must adhere to the [Autoshell Module API](#autoshell-module-api).
 - **cmd**: `cmd` is a bundled module and can be imported with `-m cmd`.
 You can also use `-m cmd -h` to see all options and switches related to it.
 When no options are used, the `cmd` module will prompt the user for a command to execute on all connected hosts.
 It will then execute the command and return the output.
 	- The `-C` option can be used to run one or more commands without user interaction.
+		- You can prepend the term `config:` to a command to have it run in config mode on the device.
+Example: `config: router ospf 1`
 	- The `-O` option can be used to write host output (from all hosts) to a filepath.
 	- The `-P` option can be used to write each hosts output to a different file.
 In this option you can use the Jinja2 language to templatize the names of the files/folders where the output is written.
 For example: `-P /root/{{hostname}}.txt` will write the output for each host into a file named from the hosts hostname.
 All attributes from the `host.info` dictionary are available here as well as the `now` function from the `datetime` library.
 This allows you to structure file/folder names with a timestamp like `-P /root/{{now.strftime('%Y-%m-%d_%H.%M.%S')}}.txt`.